-Reduce the emotional impact of pain
+Reducing the emotional impact of pain

-Robert Edwards, PhD, co-senior author, clinical psychologist in the Department of Anesthesiology, Perioperative Medicine, and Pain Medicine at Brigham and Women's Hospital, a founding member of the Mass General Brigham Health System.
+Robert Edwards, PhD, co-senior author, clinical psychologist in the department of anesthesiology, perioperative medicine and pain medicine at Brigham and Women's Hospital, a founding member of the Mass General Brigham Health System.

 CBT improves quality of life

-The results show better apprehension of pain
+The results show a better understanding of pain

 Multidisciplinary pain treatment